IBMAppModernization/app-modernization-cicd-lab-openshift/README.md

 4.20 Select `pbw-liberty-mariadb`.

-4.21 The applicatioon route is available on this window.
+4.21 The application route is available on this window.

    ![Routes](images/ss16-1.png)